What does it really take to get lean or reach your health and body composition goals?

 Level 3 - Healthy and Fit

 For both men and women: Some abs will be visible.
 You will likely see upper abdominal definition and some external obliques, but the definition is minimal, and the lower half of the abdominals are typically not defined.
-On the rest of the body, the outlines of muscle can be seen, but there is usually no clear separation between them.
-The overall shape of your muscles is there, which can create a pleasing aesthetic appearance despite a lot of muscle definition.
+On the rest of the body, the outlines of muscles can be seen, but there is usually no clear separation between them.

 For women specifically: You will definitely see some of your natural curves in your hips, with more fat in the buttocks and thighs.

-This range is considered relatively easy to maintain when compared to the lower ranges.
-And from a health perspective, most people will be able to reduce or eliminate many medications.
+This range is considered relatively easy to maintain compared to the lower ranges.
+From a health perspective, most people will be able to reduce or eliminate many medications.

-However, this body fat range does require some planning and some minor social sacrifices.
+However, this body fat range requires some planning and minor social sacrifices.

 Level 3 Necessary Habits and Lifestyle:

-• Track food in an app at least 70–75 percent of the time if you are maintaining this level of leanness.
+• If you are maintaining this level of leanness, track food in an app at least 70–75 percent of the time.

 • If you are striving to achieve this level of leanness, you may need to track food 85–95 percent of the time, at least for a period of time.

-• When you are tracking food, weigh out at least 75–80 percent of food on your scale in grams or ounces.
+• When tracking food, weigh at least 75–80 percent of the food on your scale in grams or ounces.

 • Exercise at least 30–45 minutes per day, five to six days per week.